 Queen Mary University of London & Royal College of Music

-We are helping women adopt bespoke breathing techniques for relief of anxiety and digestive discomfort in Irritable Bowel Syndrome
+We are guiding women to adopt better breathing techniques for relief of anxiety and digestive discomfort.

-The connection between mind and body is best enabled by the breath.
+Connection between our mind & body is best enabled by the breath.
 Breathing is at the intersection of how you feel and how you function.
 At BioBreathe we offer an audio-visual biofeedback tool, training you in better breathing techniques for the relief of pain and anxiety over time.

-We are interested in connecting with women who want to be empowered to breathe better for their biology.
+Calling all women who want to be empowered to breathe better for their biology!

-Dr. Rabia Lalani – Gastroenterologist and clinical research fellow in Neurogastroenterology.
+Dr. Rabia Lalani, Founder, Gastroenterologist and clinical research fellow in Neurogastroenterology